dannysimfukwe/stable-rails/README.md

-# Stable CLI (MacOs)
+# Stable CLI (macOS)

-Stable is a CLI tool to manage local Rails applications with automatic Caddy setup on macOs, local trusted HTTPS certificates, and easy start/stop functionality.
+Stable is a CLI tool to manage local Rails applications with automatic Caddy setup on macOS, local trusted HTTPS certificates, and easy start/stop functionality.

 ## Features